r2abreu/r2abreu/README.md

 # r2abreu

-Hi, I'm a web developer working for [TUI Musement](https://www.tuimusement.com/us/).
-I've been working for over 3 years with frontend techonologies and in particular, the Vue ecosystem.
+Hi, I'm a London-based web developer working for [TUI Musement](https://www.tuimusement.com/us/).
+I've been working for over 4 years with frontend techonologies and in particular, the Vue ecosystem.

 I'm working towards becoming a Ruby on Rails developer.